High-Speed Motion Planning for Aerial Swarms in Unknown and Cluttered Environments: Introduction

 While early methods of trajectory planning of aerial swarm in cluttered environments were centralized \cite{Hoenig2018}, more recent work focused on decentralized approaches where each drone can compute its trajectory based on local information \cite{toumieh2022multi}\cite{tordesillas2020mader}\cite{Zhou2021EGOSwarmAF}, and thus better scale up in computation time and communication range.
 Consequently, here we discuss the state-of-the-art in decentralized approaches that produce coordinated flight trajectories in cluttered environments (Tab. \ref{tab:sota_overview}).
 These methods fall into two categories depending on inter-drone communication mode: asynchronous or synchronous.

 Asynchronous approaches do not require periodic communication between agents.
 EGO-Swarm \cite{Zhou2021EGOSwarmAF}, an extension of a gradient-based planner for a single agent \cite{zhou2020ego}, is a recent example of an asynchronous multi-drone planner.
 However, it cannot handle communication delay between the agents and assumes perfect knowledge of occluded obstacles.
 EGO-Swarm2 \cite{zhou2021decentralized} uses the MINCO \cite{wang2022geometrically} trajectory parametrization instead of B-Splines \cite{kunoth2018foundations} of EGO-Swarm to produce smoother trajectories and a lower optimization time.
 However, it cannot handle communication delay and it flies slower in unknown environments \cite{zhou2022swarm}.
 EDG-Team \cite{hou2022enhanced} improves over EGO-Swarm2 by dealing with deadlocks between multiple agents that pass through narrow gaps.
 This is achieved by switching the method to a centralized and synchronous planner in dense environments.
-The method was proven to be more robust to communication delay but could not guarantee collision-free navigation.
+The method was proven to be more robust to communication delay but could not guarantee collision-free navigation in unknown environments.
 MADER \cite{tordesillas2020mader} and its delay-robust version RMADER \cite{kondo2022robust} are another family of asynchronous planners.
 They both use the MINVO basis \cite{tordesillas2022minvo} to generate trajectories that can pass through narrow gaps.
 Both approaches assume perfect knowledge of the obstacle positions and shapes within a bounding box around each agent and do not account for the unknown part of the environment, which could lead to collisions.
+PUMA \cite{kondo2023puma} builds on RMADER to make it more robust to unknown environments by pushing the trajectory to be in the field of view of the agent.
+This, however, does not guarantee safety.
 DREAM \cite{csenbacslar2023dream} is another asynchronous planning method for aerial swarms that minimizes collision probabilities, but cannot guarantee safety in unknown environments.
 MRNAV \cite{csenbacslar2023mrnav} was built on top of DREAM to provide collision-free and deadlock-free flight using a centralized, long-horizon planning module.
 MRNAV retains communication delay robustness of DREAM but still does not guarantee safety in unknown environments.